mishravivek-ms/copilotSample_Springboot/README.md

 Promt will be:
 * //Create a class named TutorialController that is annotated with @RestController and @RequestMapping with a value of /api.
 * //Create a method that returns a list of tutorials by published status
-* //Create a method that returns a list of tutorials by title containing a keyword
+* //Create a method that returns a list of tutorials by title containing a keyword.

 ## Create a POSTMAN request and send request.